dafny-lang/dafny/docs/_includes/UserGuide.md

 - Running the verification engine to check all implicit and explicit specifications.
 This step is performed by default, but can be skipped by using the `-noVerify` or `-dafnyVerify:0` option
 - Compiling the dafny program to a target language.
-This step is performed by default if the verification is successful but can be skipped or always executed by using the `-compile` option.
+This step is performed by default if the verification is successful but can be skipped or always executed by using variations of the `-compile` option.
 - Whether the source code of the compiled target is written out is controlled by `-spillTargetCode`
 - The particular target language used is chosen by `-compileTarget`
 - Whether or not the dafny tool attempts to run the compiled code is controlled by `-compile`